-Development proposals in the designated Green Wedge area (shown on Map 5) will not be supported unless it can be demonstrated that no harm to the character or purpose of this area will occur and development is:
+Development proposals in the designated Green Wedge areas will not be supported unless it can be demonstrated that no harm to the character or purpose of this area will occur and development is:

-- i. for the purposes of agriculture, horticulture, or forestry; or - ii. within the curtilage of a site that is already in residential or employment use; and - i. proportionate to its location in scale and type; and - ii. complies with the requirements of Strategy 8 of the East Devon Local Plan. - 7.19 Green wedges are substantial areas of undeveloped land on the edge of settlements which are recognised as playing an important role in shaping the character and enhancing the appearance of the settlement areas.
-The East Devon Local Plan has designated parts of the Parish as a 'Green Wedge' (see Map 5).
+- i. for the purposes of agriculture, horticulture, or forestry; or - ii. within the curtilage of a site that is already in residential, employment use; and - iii. small in scale and proportionate to its location in scale and type; and - iv. complies with the requirements of Strategy 8 of the East Devon Local Plan. - 7.20 Green wedges are substantial areas of undeveloped land on the edge of settlements which are recognised as playing an important role in shaping the character and enhancing the appearance of the settlement areas.
+The East Devon Local Plan has designated parts of the Parish as a 'Green Wedge' (see Map 6).
 Its main purpose is to prevent "creeping development" that could lead to "the coalescence of adjacent or neighbouring settlements, villages or towns".
 To prevent such coalescence, the Local Plan says, "it is important that open land between settlements is retained thus helping them maintain their separate identities, their landscape settings and to avoid the creation of unrelieved development".
 It identifies "land between Seaton and Colyford, and Colyford and Colyton" as one of the key locations for its Green Wedge Policy S8.
-The policy states that within green wedges "development will not be permitted if it would add to existing sporadic or isolated development or damage the individual identity of a settlement or could lead to or encourage settlement coalescence" The area that is subject to Local Plan Policy S8, within the Parish is shown on Map 5.
-The green wedge between Colyford and Seaton extends to the south of the Parish. - 7.20 The Green Wedge designation was supported by Colyton Parish Council when it was proposed and is still considered to be relevant and of significant importance.
-It serves several vital functions that are not dissimilar in purpose to a green belt i.e. - to prevent coalescence and neighbouring settlements from merging into one another - to assist in safeguarding the countryside from encroachment - to preserve the setting and special character of the area and its historic settlements The green wedge areas are an important local planning designation and considered to be the minimum required to ensure the separation of local settlements. - 7.21 Policy Coly4 is an endorsement of the Local Plan Policy S8, but makes it plain that, whilst isolated new development or incursions into the green wedge area will be resisted, we recognise there may be a need and justification for minor development in the interests of ensuring that existing properties and businesses within the Green Wedge can continue to function properly.
+The policy states that within green wedges "development will not be permitted if it would add to existing sporadic or isolated development or damage the individual identity of a settlement or could lead to or encourage settlement coalescence"21.
+The area that is subject to Local Plan Policy S8, within the Parish is shown on Map 6.
+The green wedge between Colyford and Seaton extends to the south of the Parish. - 7.21 The Green Wedge designation was supported by Colyton Parish Council when it was proposed and is still considered to be relevant and of significant importance.
+It serves several vital functions that are not dissimilar in purpose to a green belt i.e. - to prevent coalescence and neighbouring settlements from merging into one another - to assist in safeguarding the countryside from encroachment

+• to preserve the setting and special character of the area and its historic settlements The green wedge areas shown on Map 6 are an important local planning designation and are considered to be the minimum local land mass required to ensure the separation of local settlements.
+Consultations carried out during the preparation of the Neighbourhood Plan have demonstrated how strongly the community feels about this matter and how much the Green Wedge areas are valued for their role in sustaining the unique character of the area.

+7.22 Policy Coly4 is an endorsement of the Local Plan Policy S8, but makes it plain that, isolated new development or incursions into the green wedge area will be resisted.
+We recognise there may be a need and justification for small-scale development in the interests of ensuring that existing properties and businesses within the Green Wedge can continue to function properly.
+Any such development should be subservient to other buildings within the curtilage, sympathetic in character to its setting and not visually intrusive.

-&lt;sup>16 East Devon Local Plan 2013-2031 http://eastdevon.gov.uk/media/1772841/local-plan-final-adopted-plan-2016.pdf
+21 East Devon Local Plan 2013-2031 http://eastdevon.gov.uk/media/1772841/local-plan-final-adopted-plan- 2016.pdf